reem-shaikh/React/26-05/junefirst/README.md

     #forwarded ref from parent to child
     return (
-        #ref is updated over here, and send from child to parent when user clicks on the button
+        #ref is updated over here, and the update is registered in the parent
         <div ref={ref} style={{backgroundColor: 'red', padding: '15px'}}>
             {props.children}
              <h1>hello</h1>